pombase/website/src/docs/browse-curation/fission-yeast-go-slimming-tips.md

     evidence codes, but it is very useful for increasing the coverage of some of the high level GO terms.
-Accurate annotation counts for some terms currently depends on including this evidence code (for example, there are 26 gene products annotated to transmembrane transport with IEA evidence, which are not yet covered by a manual annotation).
-For fission yeast, the IEA annotations improve slim coverage, but only represent a small number of annotations (654 biological process annotations as of September 2011), and have a low rate of false positives.
+Accurate annotation counts for some terms currently depends on including this evidence code (for example, there are 16 gene products annotated to transmembrane transport with IEA evidence, which are not yet covered by a manual annotation).
+For fission yeast, the IEA annotations improve slim coverage, but only represent a small number of annotations (519 biological process annotations as of May 2020), and have a low rate of false positives.
 We therefore recommend that you include them.
-8. If you are making comparisons with budding yeast (or other organisms), you should consider excluding the evidence code **RCA**.
-    This evidence code is used for functional predictions, and has a very high rate of false positives (for example, including RCA for budding yeast hugely will greatly and artificially inflate the number of annotations to translation).

 #### Creating a user-defined slim ####

-1. You can create your own slim, or retrieve slim annotations for a gene set, using online slimming tools such as the [GOTermMapper](http://go.princeton.edu/cgi-bin/GOTermMapper) at Princeton.
+1. You can create your own slim, or retrieve slim annotations for a gene set, using online slimming tools such as the [GOTermMapper](http://go.princeton.edu/cgi-bin/GOTermMapper) at Princeton or [QuickGO Explore Biology](https://www.ebi.ac.uk/QuickGO/slimming) at EBI (note that QuickGO requires UniProtKB accessions; PomBase IDs will not work).
 2. When creating a slim for the entire genome, you should try to ensure that it covers as many annotated genes in your set as possible (see
-    \#3 in list above).
-You should be aware of how many genes are annotated but not in your slim, and how many are "unknown" (i.e., annotated only to the root node; see \#5 in list above).
+    \#3 in the list above).
+You should be aware of how many genes are annotated but not in your slim, and how many are "unknown" (i.e., annotated only to the root node; see \#5 above).
 3. For display purposes you usually want to keep the number of terms as small as possible to convey your results.
 However, you should ensure that the terms you include are specific enough to capture biologically relevant information.
-Many terms (e.g. metabolic process (2915 annotations), cellular process (4083 annotations)) are too general for the purpose of most slim-based analyses.
+Many terms (e.g. metabolic process (3229 annotations), cellular process (4581 annotations)) are too general for the purpose of most slim-based analyses.
 4. On a related note, if you are using your slim for data analysis (e.g. to summarize an enrichment), you should ensure that the terms